 As our valued provider, your ability to serve our members is important.
 Meridian is here with information to help you provide the very best care.
 This information is part of our Quality Improvement (QI) program designed to address both the quality and safety of services provided to your patients and our members.

 The Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey is a chance for your patients to report their satisfaction with their healthcare, including their experience with their providers and health plan.
 The CAHPS survey scores are made available to the public and can determine whether patients and members stay with their provider or health plan or look elsewhere for their care.
 Surveys are sent to our members from February through June.

 You are essential to providing the highest-quality healthcare possible for our members, and your satisfaction is important to us, too.
 We assess your experience with the health plan through an annual Provider Satisfaction Survey.
-These survey results will be reviewed by Meridian and will be key to helping us imporove the provider experience, so please be sure to complete the survey if you receive one in the 4th quarter.
+These survey results will be reviewed by Meridian and will be key to helping us imporove the provider experience, so please be sure to complete the survey if you receive one.
+Your feedback informs improvement opportunities and quality initiatives.

 During the credentialing process, Meridian obtains information from various sources to evaluate your application.
 Ensuring the accuracy of this information is key, so please review and provide any corrected information as soon as possible.
 You also have the right to review the status of your credentialing or recredentialing application at any time by calling your health plan Provider Engagement Representative.

 If your address or telephone number changes, or if you can no longer accept new patients or are leaving the network, please notify Meridian as soon as possible so we can update our Provider Directory.
 Having access to accurate provider information is vitally important to our members, and we want to work together to ensure continuity of care can be maintained for Meridian members.

 Utilization Management (UM) decisions are based only on the appropriateness of care and service and the existence of coverage.